eatateeaten/GraphSynth/README.md

-Developed a WYSIWYG interface for intuitive, modular deep learning model editing with dynamic shape checking and visualization.
+This is a WYSIWYG interface for intuitive, modular deep learning model editing with dynamic shape checking and visualization.
 Utilized torch.fx to standardize ML code into a GraphIR format, supporting PyTorch and StableHLO.
 Created moduleDB to map torch.nn.Module, torch.nn.functional, and torch.aten ops to a unified GraphIR, enhancing model development.
 Integrated KG-RAG for semantic LLM queries, improving model observability and interaction.